-Existing local data and additional field data collected in Rapid Site Assessments during a catchment wide ground-truthing program were used to validate the spatial layers used in risk assessments.
+Existing local data and additional field data collected in Rapid Site Assessments during a catchment wide ground-truthing program were used to validate the spatial layers.
 Four categories were assessed:

 - Land Use (and agricultural pressure)

 - Geomorphic Condition (freshwater catchment only)

 - Instream Condition and

-- Riparian Condition
+- Riparian Condition.

 Each site was assigned a total score for all site attributes within these categories which were summed for an Overall Condition score.
 The following risks were assessed in the Spatial Risk Assessment:

-- The risk of impact of total nitrogen, total phosphorous and total suspended solids exports from land use on the water quality in the estuary. - The risk of impact of pathogens from stock on water quality required for the community values of drinking water, aquaculture (oyster farming) and secondary recreation were assessed. - The risk of hillslope erosion and streambank erosion to riparian vegetation was assessed.
+- The risk of impact of total nitrogen, total phosphorous and total suspended solids exports from land use on the water quality in the estuary. - The risk of impact of pathogens from stock on water quality required for the community values of drinking water, aquaculture (oyster farming) and secondary recreation. - The risk of hillslope erosion and streambank erosion to riparian vegetation.